Blog

 • the UI can evolve without rewriting the knowledge contract

-• future MCP-aware clients can reuse the same support surface
+• future MCP-aware clients can reuse the same interface

 That is strategically stronger than a one-off assistant wrapped around hidden prompt logic.